kranux/soft-skills/Negotiation.md

 ## Deadlines / Due dates / Projects

-- Use Scotty Principle: When asked how long a job will take, estimate the time required to complete the job, add about 25%-50% onto that estimate, and commit to the longer estimate. <a href="#a27">[27]</a>
+- Use Scotty Principle: When asked how long a job will take, estimate the time required to complete the job, add about 25% - 50% onto that estimate, and commit to the longer estimate. <a href="#a27">[27]</a>
 - Deal In Deliverables, Not Deadlines. <a href="#a27">[27]</a>
 - Keep the Details To Yourself Until Asked. <a href="#a27">[27]</a>

 ## Types <a href="#a10">[10]</a>

-- Distributive negotiation / Zero sum game
+- Distributive negotiation / Zero sum game,
 - Integrative negotiation / Non-zero-sum game / Win-win game / Expand the Pie <a href="#a31">[31]</a>

 ## Techniques <a href="#a10">[10]</a>